lsilvapvt/jfrog-monitoring-workshop/workshop/content/labs/20_jfrog_insights_01.md

 <br/>

-Integrated tool for basic insights about the overall system status.
+Integrated dashboard, delivered as part of Mission Control (Enterprise License required) for basic insights about the overall system status.

+Advantages:
+  - Integrated and micro-services aware
-Advantages: integrated and micro-services aware.
-Independent on 3rd party administrators.
+  - Independent on 3rd party administrators

-Delivered as part of Mission Control, Enterprise License required.

 <br/>